Documents required to file a patent in Argentina

 patent filing

-• Country, date and number of the priority application; must be stated at the moment of filing the application.
+• State the country, date, and number of the priority application at the time of filing.

 Also, you might want to learn more about how to file a patent in Argentina.